Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 No, I'm saying it's somewhere in between those two things.

-No, like you're saying that one of the polls is helicopter parenting.
+No, like no, because you're saying that one of the poles is helicopter parenting.

-Like you move when you start to play with your kids, you're moving towards helicopter parenting.
+Like when you start to play with your kids, you're moving towards helicopter parenting.

 Okay.

-Playing with your kids is just enjoying their company and enjoying um the games.
+Playing with your kids is just enjoying their company and enjoying the games.

-It's helicopter parenting to be anxious and say, don't do this and don't do that, and and you can't do this, and and and be careful and and like because of your own anxiety and and desperately wanting your kids to never experience things to never experience anything negative.
+It's helicopter parenting to be anxious and say, don't do this and don't do that and you can't do this and be careful because of your own anxiety and desperately wanting your kids to never experience anything negative.

 That's helicopter parenting.